sraocodes/DAA/content/tools.md

 date: 2024-02-12
 draft: false
 sections:
+  - name: "Our Models"
+    text: "Our multi-scale modeling arsenal comprises advanced models developed at the University of Bonn and Research Center Juelich.
+These models, which are integral to the PhenoRob DAA, range from understanding granular plant cell processes to analyzing broader agricultural dynamics."
+    list:
+      - "**[GRANAR](/granar/) and [MECHA](/mecha/)**: Developed for cell-level processes and mechanical phenomena."
+      - "**[CPLANTBOX](/cplantbox/)**: Target plant and organ scales, focusing on water transport and growth."
+      - "**[Simplace](/simplace/), [AgroC](/agroc/), and [TerrSysMP](/terrsysmp/)**: Designed for crop and regional scales, they simulate growth patterns and ecological interactions."
+    image: "images/3.gif"
+    imageWidth: "800px"
+    imageHeight: "450px"
+    textPosition: "bottom"

   - name: "GRANAR"
     text: "GRANAR, the Generator of Root ANAtomy in R, is a computational plant cell scale model designed to simulate root anatomical networks.
 These networks are crafted using easily accessible anatomical features, which can be obtained from open-access image analysis software and root cross-section images.
 Once the root anatomy is generated, it can be saved as an XML file.
 The model can simulate different vascular patterns, depending on whether it's modeling a monocot or dicot root.
 You can think of GRANAR like a computer program that can recreate the structure of plant roots on a cell-by-cell basis.
 Explore more about [GRANAR here](/granar/)."
     image: "images/granar_set2.gif"